 Dashi vs. Hondashi vs. Dashi No Moto: Prep Time

-Although it may seem like a pain to make dashi as opposed to buying dashi no moto or another type of dashi in its powdered form, it is not that difficult to mix up.
+Although it may seem like a pain to make dashi as opposed to buying dashi no moto or another type of dashi in its powdered form, it is not that difficult to mix up a batch yourself.

 It only requires a few simple ingredients and typically takes just ten minutes to make.